tjstat214/Data_cleaning_project_with_mySQL/README.md

 This is the mySQL script that explain and shows the data cleaning processes:

 [The Data Cleaning SQL script:](data_cleaning_project_with_mySQL.sql)

 The raw dataset for the data cleaning project:

 [raw_dataset_for_the_project](tech_solutions_data.csv)

 Sample of the cleaned data after transformation:

 ![sample_of_the_cleaned_data](final_transformation_image.png)

 ## Results and Impact:
-This project serves as proof of proficiency in essential SQL functions.
-Data cleaning is a very important aspect of data analysis.
-Cleaning the data get me familiar with the data.
+* This project serves as proof of proficiency in essential SQL functions.
+* The Data cleaning process provided a platform to know my data better, its quirks, flows and mysteries
-Cleaned data also gives accurate insights and lead to a better conclusion.
-This project helps to provide cleaned data that is ready for analysis and provides value to the data given.
+* This project helps to provide cleaned data that is ready for analysis and provides value to the data given.
+* Cleaning the data also ensure accurate insights that lead to a better decison making.